undergrad-partner-school

 Student Population Diversity

-In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 23, and the number of African American students was 80.
-68 students at this school identified as Hispanic/Latino and 77 identified with more than one race.
-The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 4 American Indian or Alaska Native students.
+This school had 21 Asian students and 71 Afro-American students in 2025.
+76 students at this school identified as Hispanic/Latino and 95 as multirace.
+The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, as well as 6 American Indian or Alaska Native students.
+There were also 1 students whose ethnicity is unknown.

 Cost